schneebergerlab/GameteBinning_tetraploid/Pipeline.md

 * tig_marker_finder for defining types of contig marker (i.e., hap/dip/trip/tetraplotigs) using sequencing depth
 * asCellseparator for extracting barcoded-cells with a cutoff on minimum number of reads
 * gamete_binning_tetra for creating 48-groups of contigs (or, the haplotyping/phasing)
-* long_read_separator for separating long reads into 48-groups for independent assembly
+* long_read_separator for separating long reads into 48-groups for subsequent independent assembly
 * calc_CN50.pl for assembly statistics checking

 Besides,